 In its simplest form, dried lavender can be used in a bouquet to adorn and fragrance a room.
 Charlesworth suggests “popping some grains from a dried lavender flower head into potpourri”.

-It can also be used as a moth buster.
+It can also be used to get ride of moths.
 “Hang a sachet in a wardrobe or a drawer to deter clothes moths,” says Charlesworth, “or sprinkle some grains under sofas and armchairs where carpet moths may lurk.”

 For maximum scent, squeeze the lavender grains to release it.
 It’s also known for its abilities to ease stress and aid relaxation.